All campers and CITs should download the Dean's Letter.

 Download the Dean's Letter here!

 You'll find major portions of the Dean's Letter below.
-Otherwise, you can download the file right here as an MS Word document.
 Please look over this important information before leaving for camp.

 Important things to know before arriving at camp...

 Registration is from 3:30pm-5:00pm on the Sunday afternoon of your camp.
 Please be on time!
 Early or late arrivals are an extra burden on our staff.
 We recommend carpooling or traveling as a church.
-We also encourage parents, if they are able, to make the drive out to Koronis Ministries to pick-up/drop-off their camper.
+We also encourage parents, if they are able, to make the drive out to Northern Pines to pick-up/drop-off their camper.
 After camp, parents may feel a little “out-of-the-loop” when campers get home with their new experiences and stories.
 Traveling to the camp can give parents some frame of reference.
 Also, we as counselors enjoy the chance to meet parents and say ‘hi!’
-Please note: campers must be picked up at 11:30am on the Saturday morning of their camp.
+Please note: campers must be picked up at 12:00pm on Saturday.

 If you have not paid in-full by the time you arrive at camp, please bring your remaining balance with you (checks payable to the campsite where your week is held).
 Remember: pay in-full by April 1st and save!
 Scholarship money is available from the UMC Conference and your church.
 Enclosed with this letter is a Health Form.
 The law says that we MUST have a Health Form on the first day of camp, so please bring it with you to registration all ready to go!
 If you have prescription medications, please bring them in their original containers with proper dosage markings; our Health Aid cannot administer medications without a prescription from a licensed physician.

-When your youth arrives, they’ll receive a Camp Minnesota T-shirt.
-Snacks are provided every afternoon and evening, and there is a camp store where youth can buy snacks, Camp Minnesota apparel, and more.
+When your youth arrives, they’ll receive a LYFE Camp T-shirt.
+Snacks are provided every evening, and there is a camp store where youth can buy snacks, Camp Minnesota apparel, and more.
 You may consider packing some pocket money for your youth for these sorts of items.

 LYFE Camp has special programs, traditions, and events you should know about before you arrive: